xiix0/scam/README.md

-You will get what you deserve.
+You will have domestic happiness and faithful friends.